zat-is-me/palindrome/README.md

-# find the number of palindrome numbers between two given numbers
+# Find the number of palindrome numbers between two given numbers